jcfischer/grizzly_vagrant/tutorial/tutorial.rst

 On the compute node, moreover, we will need to manually create a *bridge* which will allow the OpenStack virtual machines to access the network which connects the two physical nodes.

-The *internal KVM network* is only needed because we are using virtual machines, but on a production environment you are likely to have only 2 network cards for each of the nodes, and 3 on the network node.

 ..